 We begin our exploration of New York’s unique history and architecture in the Downtown area, where the Dutch colony of New Amsterdam was founded in the 17th century, as well as Wall Street and the heart of the financial district so central to New York’s rise.
 Sights include the 9/11 Memorial, the Woolworth Building, and New York City Hall.
-We have a welcome lunch at a leading downtown restaurant.
-The afternoon is free.
-This evening we kick off our performances in style at the legendary Carnegie Hall, with the 9th Annual Christmas in New York concert.
+We have a welcome lunch at the Capital Grille, set inside an old Wall Street bank vault.
+The afternoon is free, before we kick off our performances in style this evening with a concert at the legendary Carnegie Hall.
 The venue has superb acoustics and a long tradition of outstanding performances.
 (B, L)

-Tuesday November 26: Museum Mile – Figaro at the Met
+Tuesday November 24: Museum Mile – The Metropolitan Opera

 Today we visit two stunning museums on the Upper East Side.
 The Neue Galerie, specialising in German and Austrian art, has become a must-see after the famous acquisition of Gustav Klimt’s Woman in Gold.
 Not far away is the Guggenheim Museum, Frank Lloyd Wright’s last architectural masterpiece.
 We will inspect the building and tour the collection.
 From the Guggenheim, we make our way into Central Park, one of the greatest achievements in urban landscape architecture, and take in many of the unique but often missed features designed by Frederick Law Olmsted and Calvert Vaux.
-This evening we head to the Metropolitan Opera at the Lincoln Center to enjoy Sir Richard Eyre’s fast-paced production of Mozart’s Le Nozze di Figaro (The Marriage of Figaro), conducted by Antonello Manacorda.
-(B)
+The evening sees us head to the Lincoln Center for a true New York experience – dinner at the famous The Grand Tier Restaurant and then a performance of the Metropolitan Opera, one of the cultural landmarks of the city.
+(B, D)

-This morning we have a lecture and then explore some of the Art-Deco architecture of New York’s Midtown district, including the Chrysler Building, the United Nations and the Rockefeller Center, and Grand Central Terminal.
+This morning we explore some of the Art-Deco architecture of New York’s Midtown district, including the Chrysler Building, the United Nations, the Rockefeller Center, and Grand Central Terminal.
 We’ll also go to the Top of the Rock and get the best view of New York from the top of the Rockefeller Center.
-This evening we make our first trip to Broadway for the smash-hit musical Hamilton, the hottest show in the city.
-The musical tells the story of the dramatic life of New Yorker and founding father Alexander Hamilton, the first secretary of the US treasury.
-It’s an unlikely topic for a musical, but its incredible popularity is proof of Broadway’s never-ending inventiveness, as well as the ground-breaking nature of its score and casting.
+This evening we make our way to Broadway for the highly anticipated return of Hugh Jackman in the new Broadway revival of Meredith Willson’s The Music Man.
+One of the most universally cherished treasures of American musical theatre, The Music Man was an instant smash hit when it premiered on Broadway on December 19, 1957, and went on to win five Tony Awards, including the prize for Best Musical.
 (B)

 Performance details Venue: A Broadway theatre

-We celebrate Thanksgiving today, beginning with the Macy’s Parade, New York’s biggest event and the world’s biggest parade, with spectacular floats and displays to bring a smile to all age groups.
-We then feast on a traditional American Thanksgiving banquet at one of New York’s leading restaurants, with turkey and all the trimmings.
-For those who wish to walk off lunch, we will take an optional stroll through the brownstones of Brooklyn Heights and across the Brooklyn Bridge in the late afternoon.
+We celebrate Thanksgiving today, beginning with the Macy’s Parade, New York’s favourite event and the world’s biggest parade, with spectacular floats and displays to bring a smile to all age groups.
+We then feast on a traditional American Thanksgiving banquet at Benoit New York, a contemporary French/American bistro by Alain Ducasse.
+For those who wish to walk off lunch, we will take an optional stroll through the brownstones of Brooklyn Heights and across the Brooklyn Bridge, making our way across the East River.
 (B, L)